 When you first met your ex, he was probably a charmer.
 You truly believed that you had met your prince charming.
-In time, the fairytale began to crumble.
-He began criticizing you for the tiniest little thing.
-He blamed you for everything that he perceived to be wrong in his life and would point out all of your faults – real or imaginary.
-He became manipulative and controlling.
+In time, the fairytale began to crumble and he began criticizing you for the tiniest little thing.
+Then he blamed you for everything that he perceived to be wrong in his life and would point out all of your faults – real or imaginary.
+He also became manipulative and controlling.

 At one time, you may have believed that he loved you.
 It is important to ask yourself, if he really loved you or if he was in love with love, or just in love with the fact that you worshiped the ground he walked on.

 On the other hand, your ex could have been self-centered during your marriage but would communicate and appeared to act relatively normal during the marriage.
 Then the stresses of the divorce took over and unleashed a monster within.
 You may be wondering what happened because your ex has no resemblance to the man you married.

 Your ex can become increasingly manipulative during and after divorce due to the stress, he may feel because of monetary issues, legal issues and custody battles as well as feelings of abandonment, betrayal, and loss of control.